 - 2 teaspoons dried thyme

-- 1 large yellow bell pepper, cut into bite-sized pieces
+- 1 large yellow bell pepper cut into chunks

-- 1 large red bell pepper, cut into bite-sized pieces
+- 1 large red bell pepper cut into chunks

 - Preheat your oven to 430°F (220°C) (or 390°F (200°C) convection).